Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 #### Personality Auto Configuration

 If this is enabled the "personality" (i.e. configuration for local avoidance) of this agent can automatically be configured from two parameters - carefulness and extraversion.
-When this is disabled all of the personaility parameters can be set manually.
+When this is disabled all of the personality parameters can be set manually.

 #### Carefulness (Range)